For a horse, price is based on price of a castration.

 Tumor cells have a relatively homogeneous size, so they are more sensitive to electric fields than normal cells.

-Moreover, once cisplatin or bleomycin are injected into the cells, these molecule stop cell division; the normal cells divide less frequently and are therefore less sensitive.
+Moreover, once the chemotherapy is injected into the cells, these molecule stop cell division; the normal cells divide less frequently and are therefore less sensitive.

 On average, a session lasts 20 minutes.
 The duration depends on the number and size of the lesions.